robinbramdata/futurejobsai/jobs/executive-leader.md

 **Risks**

-1. Proprietary information sharing (ie. classwork and personal)
+1. Research Proprietary and owners do not get paid
-2. Privacy
+3. Privacy
-3. Algorithimic discrimination protection regarding suggestions tailored to me
+4. Algorithimic discrimination protection regarding suggestions tailored to me
-4. Explanation of recommendations or stats.
+5. Explanation of recommendations or stats.
-5. Humans do not do 30% of the work
+6. Humans do not do 30% of the work